eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 #### Generic Parameters
 Most simulation objects support [Generic Parameters](Simulation/GenericParameters.md) to express custom user data and supplemental configurations.
 They can be edited with the 'Edit parameters' dialog which is accessible with the 'Edit parameters' button.

 In inspect mode, a serialized form of the parameters is also given.
 In this form, all parameters are concatenated using the '=' sign between key and value and by using the '|' sign between parameters.
-Serialization of key value pars that use these separating characters in their key or value is currently not supported by NETEDIT (though peritted by SUMO).
+Serialization of key value pars that use these separating characters in their key or value is currently not supported by netedit (though peritted by SUMO).
 The serialized form is useful in select mode when selecting objects with a particular parameter.

 #### Edge template